favainhat/mhpspdlcsrv/README.md

 Since PHP files have an uppercase extension, make sure the following line is added to your Apache configuration: `AddType application/x-httpd-php .PHP`.

 Regarding the DNS, `dnsmasq` will work just fine.
 Install it, create a file at `/etc/dnsmasq.d/` and add the required domains specified in the `redirect_urls.txt` file.
+Make sure in `/etc/init.d/dnsmasq` there's no `--local-service` next to the `DNSMASQ_OPTS` variable.

 ## Notice